Anjali came to the Red Door as a refugee claimant from India. She fled to Canada with her daughter because she was trapped in an abusive relationship.

 My husband and I briefly moved to the US.
 We had my daughter Maya there.
 Living there I was exposed to a very different culture and I learned a different way of life.
 Emotional abuse, control, misogyny – these were not things I had to accept.
 With my daughter in my life I felt new strength.
 I had to live for her and do everything possible to give her a better life.

-But after five years in the US, my husband decided “we are going back to India”.
+But after five years in the US, my husband decided we are going back home to Mumbai.
 I knew what it would be like, and I feared things would turn for the worse, but my daughter was just 3 years old at the time, so if I stayed back in the US with her I would have no support, and no family.
 She was too young and I was not confident that I could make it on my own.

 I went back with my husband as I had no choice.
 I was back to being the domestic servant for he and his family.
 The very first week, they started at me, complaining about the food, and other little things, things that I used to endure and accept, but because I had seen another way of life in North America, I couldn’t just accept them anymore – I spoke back, and I defended myself.
 This was not acceptable to him or his mother.
 He would scream at me and threaten me.
 His mother was worse.
 At one point after rebuking one of her insults, she came at me with a rolling pin and started to beat me, my daughter watching from the doorway.